simeononsecurity/simeononsecurity.ch/content/articles/exploring-the-world-of-crypto_-understanding-blockchain-technology/index.en.md

 ### Scalability

 Scalability is a critical concern in blockchain technology.
 As the network grows, the ability to handle an increasing number of transactions becomes paramount. _Uncertainty_ surrounding the scalability of blockchain solutions has led to ongoing research and development efforts.
 This has resulted in the exploration of various **consensus mechanisms** and network architectures to address this challenge.
-Additionally, the potential impact of scalability on _decentralization_ and **security** cannot be overlooked.
+Also, the potential impact of scalability on _decentralization_ and **security** can't be overlooked.
 The table below illustrates the comparative transaction throughput of popular blockchain platforms.

 ### Regulatory Compliance